top of page

 ‘I Don’t Think’ & ‘Never Bought It’– Dinosaur Jr.:

 to 'I Don't Think.'
-‘Some other stuff recorded at MBV studio
+The liner notes say ‘Some other stuff recorded at MBV studio with Kevin Shields.'

 Hand It Over, Reprise, 1996